azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab3-secrets.md

 ## Creating a Key Vault

-OK, let's begin by creating a lab3a folder and an empty azuredeploy.json and azuredeploy.parameters.json file.
+OK, let's begin by creating a lab3 folder and an empty azuredeploy.json and azuredeploy.parameters.json file.

 We'll also need a key vault if you haven't got one.
+We'll create that in a **keyVaults** resource group as we'll be using that for several of the labs.

-I have shown below how to make one manually to save time.
-Or you can use a couple of CLI or PowerShell commands.
+There are manual steps shown below for the key vault creation.
+(If you wish you can use a couple of CLI or PowerShell commands.
 Try searching for the Azure documentation page that can help with that.
-Or if you wish you can take a look at the [201-key-vault-secret-create](https://github.com/Azure/azure-quickstart-templates/tree/master/201-key-vault-secret-create) quickstart template and use that to automate the creation if you know that this is something you will be doing repeatedly.
+Or if you like you can take a look at the [201-key-vault-secret-create](https://github.com/Azure/azure-quickstart-templates/tree/master/201-key-vault-secret-create) quickstart template and use that to automate the creation if you know that this is something you will be doing repeatedly.)

 Here are the manual instructions: